lorae/american-housing-shortfalls/README.md

     Then load all the packages needed for the project:

     ```r
+    renv::activate()
     renv::restore()
     ```

+    When it asks if you want to proceed, type `y` for "yes".

 ### Part B: Download raw data from IPUMS USA